RicSalgado/RicSalgado/README.md

 ### Hi there, I'm Ricardo 👋

-## I'm a PhD Student and Analyst!
+## I'm a PhD Student and Consultant!

 - 🔭 I’m currently working on completing my PhD in Mathematical Statistics.
-- 🥅 2023 Goals: Improve my coding ability, by exposing myself to additional tools and languages.
+- 🥅 2025 Goals: Improve my coding ability, by exposing myself to additional tools and languages.
 - ⚡ Fun fact: I am a huge soccer fan.

 ### Connect with me: